drug-design/course/docs/chapters/protein-structure.md

 #### &beta;-Turns

-Type I and Type II &beta;-turns are frequently found in protein structures.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/beta-turns-880b49cc'><i class='fa fa-play' aria-hidden='true'></i></button>Type I and Type II &beta;-turns are frequently found in protein structures.
 In these turn types a hydrogen bond is formed between the backbone C=O group and N-H group separated by one residue (i.e. hydrogen bond between residue i and residue i+3 of the turn).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer